 Using a building block model (see Box 5.1) and AECOM's efficient cost information, we tested the efficiency of PEXA's current prices and found that, for a range of market share scenarios, PEXA's current prices are reasonable compared to modelled prices for a benchmark efficient ELNO (see Figure 5.1).
-As a consequence, we consider that PEXA's prices are reasonable, and that setting the maximum prices for all ELNOs at PEXA's current real prices (see Table 5.1) and indexing prices annually by CPI, is appropriate while competition in the eConveyancing market develops.79
+Where the modelled prices are substantially higher than PEXA's current prices, this is due to market share assumptions that are much lower than PEXA's actual market share.
+As a consequence, we consider that PEXA's prices are reasonable, and that setting the maximum prices for all ELNOs at PEXA's current real prices (see Table 5.1) and indexing prices annually by CPI, is appropriate while competition in the eConveyancing market develops.111